-At this time, we have not established any guidelines which require our executive officers to acquire and hold our common stock.
+We have not established any guidelines which require our executive officers to acquire and hold our common stock.
 However, our named executive officers have historically acquired and maintained a significant ownership position in our common stock.

 Tax and Accounting Implications